 Translate:

 Do you have a car?
-"Yes, I do, and you're sitting in it!
+"Yes, you do, and you're sitting in it!
 Today's car number is 5481.
-I get a new car everyday, and I can hold up to fifty people at once!
-I get to take you where you want to go and get paid to do it.
-I don't have to worry about parking, or pay for gas because this car uses free hydroelectric power.
+Get to where you want to go and without worries about parking.
+No gas stations or toll plazas--because this trolley uses free hydroelectric power.
+Have a bus driving experience without hassles.

 Sign up to hear from us about specials, sales, and events.